pzerger/comptiaexamcram/Homework.md

 Homework for week 1 is:

 1. Take a practice quiz of Domain 1 questions (chapters 1-4).
 Review explanations of wrong answers.
 Record your score.
-2. Watch my "Think Like a Manager" video on Youtube
+3. Take the free Security+ practice questions available from Comptia [HERE](https://bit.ly/2SZ79m0).

-3. Take another practice quiz of Domain 1 questions.
-How did you do?
+**SESSION REPLAY:** Video available [HERE](https://youtu.be/WH6cBbEqn5w)

-**SESSION REPLAY:** Video available [HERE](https://youtu.be/bxyEKIigdRk)
+**NOTE ON PRACTICE QUIZZES:** I think the practices quizzes that come with the Official Security+ Study Guide are all you need prepare for the exam.
+However, if you want more, I am a fan of [Pocket Prep](https://www.pocketprep.com/exams/comptia-security/?ref=peterzerger) for their mobile experience, per-domain scoring, answer explanations, re-take options, and small price tag.
+More info [HERE](https://www.pocketprep.com/exams/comptia-security/?ref=peterzerger)

-**NOTE ON PRACTICE QUIZZES:** I think the practices quizzes that come with the Official CISSP Study Guide are all you need prepare for the exam.
-However, if you want more, I am a fan of [Pocket Prep](https://www.pocketprep.com/exams/isc2-cissp/?ref=peterzerger) for their mobile experience, per-domain scoring, answer explanations, re-take options, and small price tag.
-More info [HERE](https://www.pocketprep.com/exams/isc2-cissp/?ref=peterzerger)
+There are also some free Security+ Practice Questions available from Comptia [HERE](https://bit.ly/2SZ79m0)

 [back to top](#homework-and-session-replays)